Garo Yepremian

-Garabed Sarkis "Garo" Yepremian (June 2, 1944 – May 15, 2015) was a Cypriot-Armenian American football placekicker who played in the National Football League (NFL) for 15 seasons, primarily with the Miami Dolphins.
-During his nine seasons in Miami, Yepremian was named to two Pro Bowls, twice received first-team All-Pro honors, and helped the Dolphins win two Super Bowl titles.
+Garabed Sarkis "Garo" Yepremian (2 June 1944 – 15 May 2015) was an Armenian-Cypriot American football placekicker who played in the National Football League (NFL) for 15 seasons, primarily with the Miami Dolphins.
+During his nine seasons with the Dolphins, Yepremian led the league in scoring in 1971, received two Pro Bowl and two first-team All-Pro honors, and helped the Dolphins win back-to-back Super Bowl titles.
 Yepremian's first championship victory in Super Bowl VII occurred as a member of the 1972 Dolphins, the only team to complete a perfect season in NFL history.
-He also played for the Detroit Lions, New Orleans Saints, and Tampa Bay Buccaneers before retiring in 1981.
+He also played for the Detroit Lions, New Orleans Saints and Tampa Bay Buccaneers before retiring in 1981.

-Garo Yepremian is regarded as the greatest kicker in Dolphins history.

-Early years
+Early life

 Yepremian was born in Larnaca, Cyprus, to Armenian parents.

 Yepremian and his brother, Krikor, who attended Indiana University on a soccer scholarship, immigrated to the United States.
-Yepremian, who had earlier played in an organized soccer league in London, was not eligible to play NCAA football.
-After watching some of a football game on television, he decided to pursue an NFL career.
+Yepremian, who had earlier played in an organized soccer league in London, was not eligible to play college football.
+He was offered to play with Arsenal, but Krikor wanted his brother to play football in the United States.
 With Krikor acting as his agent, he earned a contract with the Detroit Lions.